 A paper published in 2012 looked at different types of sleep-tracking devices for the home, including shirts, headbands, and wearable wristbands (1).
 It concluded that there were many options on the market, but that research into these devices — and validation of their data — was necessary.

 Even though sleep tracking technology has developed very fast in recent years, it’s still not a perfect science.
 Consumer sleep trackers are no replacement for specialized, medical sleep tracking that takes place in labs (more on that later).

 Types of Sleep Trackers

-There are two main types of sleep trackers: wearables, which you wear, and non-wearables or contactless devices, which are standalone (meaning you don’t wear them).
+There are two main types of sleep trackers: wearables, which people wear, and non-wearables or contactless devices, which are standalone (meaning people don’t wear them).
 Here’s a quick overview of these two types of sleep trackers, how they work, and the similarities and differences between the two.

 Wearable sleep trackers

-Many wearable fitness trackers also have a sleep tracking component, or you can get dedicated, wearable sleep trackers.
-A wearable sleep tracker is a tracker that you wear on your body, typically on your wrist like a watch.
-There are also some wearables that you clip to your clothing or wear as a necklace or ring.
+Many wearable fitness trackers also have a sleep tracking component, or people can get dedicated, wearable sleep trackers.
+A wearable sleep tracker is a tracker that people wear on their body, typically on their wrist like a watch.
+There are also some wearables that people clip to their clothing or wear as a necklace or ring.